Did you know...

-Release on personal recognizance: you do not have to pay bail and are expected to show up for your court date.
+Release on personal recognizance — you don't have to pay bail and are expected to show up for your court date.

-If you are considered a flight risk or a threat to others, you may be denied bail and will have to remain in jail until your trial.
+If you're considered a flight risk (meaning you might skip your trial or leave the country) or a threat to others, you may be denied bail and will have to remain in jail until your trial.

 The Bail Process

 If a bail amount is set for your release, you can pay that bail amount in cash.
 Sometimes the court will take checks or credit cards.

 Two other ways you can post bail:

 Bail bond: a type of surety bond from a bail bond agency.